Custom Apps "Configuration" tab

 The new Return Code is added to the list.

-Choose the correct Code type for this Return Code from the dropdown list.
+To edit a Return Code, click the pencil icon beside it, then choose the correct Code type for this Return Code from the dropdown list.

-Click the green tick to save your changes.
+Next, click the green tick to save your changes.

 The Code type field is updated.